doczjs/docz/README.md

 $ yarn docz dev
 ```

 That's it!
-You now have an interactive site to showcase and debug your work, and some badass documentation as a nice bonus 👊
+You now have an interactive site to showcase and debug your components, and some badass documentation as a nice bonus 👊

 ## 🎩 &nbsp; Features